texfaq/texfaq.github.io/FAQ-psfchoice.md

   typesetting maths in combination with the Palatino family of text fonts.
 Four of the five fonts of the distribution are maths alphabets, in upright and italic shapes, medium and bold weights;
-  the fifth font contains a small selection of ''blackboard bold'' characters (chosen for their mathematical significance).
+  the fifth font contains a small selection of "blackboard bold" characters (chosen for their mathematical significance).
 Support under LaTeX2e is available in [PSNFSS](FAQ-usepsfont); the fonts are